Devpursuit/lesson-express-json/README.md

-# 🧩 Lesson 5: Use JSON and Middleware
+# 🧩 Use JSON and Middleware

 This lesson will show you how to handle JSON data and middleware in Express.